-Electricians starting in 1903 had the choice to use either knob and tube wiring, or BX wiring (armored cable).
-The interesting fact is that electricians continued to use knob and tube wiring instead of BX cable because the material was cheaper.
-The BX wiring was without a doubt easier to install, but at the time electrical labor was cheap and electricians opted for the cheaper K+T wiring.
+- Some insurance companies are not insuring homes with existing knob and tube wiring.
+Starting in 1903, electricians had the choice to use either knob and tube wiring or BX wiring (armored cable).
+The interesting fact is that electricians kept using knob and tube wiring instead of BX cable because the materials were cheaper.
+While the BX wiring was undoubtedly easier to install, electrical labor was cheap, so electricians opted for the cheaper knob and tube wiring.

-Homes that still have active knob and tube wiring seem to follow similar formats.
+Homes that still have active knob and tube wiring seem to follow similar formats:

 - Front porch light and switch

-- Front Entry light and switch
+- Front entry light and switch

 - Dining room light and switch

-Transparent Knob and Tube Replacement Estimate:
+Transparent Knob and Tube Replacement Estimate

-Careful Rewiring Techniques:
+Careful Rewiring Techniques